officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

-This is a basic Tutor Hiring Platform app built using Laravel and React.
+This basic Tutor Hiring Platform app is built using Laravel and many other laravel packages.
 It has three users: an admin who manages the users and their posts, a tutor who can create a profile and apply to available jobs, and a student who can make job posts according to their needs.

 A walkthrough going over the steps taken to produce this app.